Archive-42/redux-docs/md-docs/part-5-async-logic.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-But, the fake API call is still returning almost immediately, so we can barely see the loading spinner right now.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>But, the fake API call is still returning almost immediately, so we can barely see the loading spinner right now.
 If you want to force the fake API call to take longer, you can open up `api/server.js`, and uncomment this line:

 api/server.js

-<span class="token comment" style="color: #c6cad2">//this.timing = 2000</span>

-Copy

-Uncommenting that line will force the fake API to wait 2 seconds before responding.
+<span class="token comment" style="color: #c6cad2">//this.timing = 2000</span>Uncommenting that line will force the fake API to wait 2 seconds before responding.
 Feel free to turn that on and off as we go if you want to see how the UI shows our loading spinner.

 ## <span id="loading-users" class="anchor enhancedAnchor_2LWZ"></span>Loading Users<a href="#loading-users" class="hash-link" title="Direct link to heading">#</a>